7targets/blog/_posts/2021-06-06-growth-by-references.md

 # rating: 4.5
 ---

-Business Growth is a stage where the business reaches the point for expansion and seeks additional options to generate more profit.
+Business Growth is the stage where the business reaches the point for expansion and seeks additional options to generate more profit.
 Business growth is a function of the business lifecycle, industry growth trends, and the owner's desire for equity value creation.

 Reference is a relationship between person and company in which one person designates, or acts as a means by which to connect to or link to, Business.
 A business reference is a recommendation provided on behalf of a client, vendor, or other business associate or contact.